 The Authority's residence halls and certain parking structures and property acquisitions are owned by the Authority and located on land that the Authority has leased from the Commonwealth.
-Approximately 40 student life facilities (or portions of such facilities) constitute Commonwealth-owned Projects, including: a parking facility and an athletic facility at Bridgewater State; a dining hall, campus center and athletic fields at Fitchburg State; athletic fields, and a campus center at Framingham State; a dining hall at the Massachusetts College of Art and Design; tennis courts, a gymnasium and the Ashland Street Facility at the Massachusetts College of Liberal Arts; parking lots and athletic facilities at Salem State; and a dining hall and a campus center at Westfield State.
-Under limited circumstances, the Authority may also provide supplemental financing for certain Commonwealth-owned academic facilities.
+Approximately 40 student life facilities (or portions of such facilities) constitute Commonwealth-owned Projects, including: a parking facility and an student center at Bridgewater State; a dining hall, campus center and athletic fields at Fitchburg State; athletic fields, and a campus center at Framingham State; a dining hall and art gallery at the Massachusetts College of Art and Design; tennis courts, a gymnasium and the Ashland Street Facility at the Massachusetts College of Liberal Arts; parking lots and athletic facilities at Salem State; and a dining hall and a campus center at Westfield State.
+Under limited circumstances, the Authority may also provide supplemental financing for certain Commonwealthowned academic facilities.
 To date, these projects include science centers at Framingham and Westfield State, a Center for Design + Media at Massachusetts College of Art and Design, and a wellness center at Worcester State.
-Commonwealth-owned Projects to be financed or partially financed with the proceeds of the Series 2015A Bonds include the improvements to athletic and parking facilities at Massachusetts College of Liberal Arts.